ajkoana/TheStoryToTell/README.md

 Leart IT, girl! project

-"The story to tell" - an app teaching about feelings and emotions.
+"The story to tell" - an app for Ipad teaching about feelings and emotions.
 In short: an interactive book for children.

 blog: https://thestorytotell.herokuapp.com/